In this article:

 - Enter a note (i.e. the reason for voiding this item), then press Void.

 Note that you cannot save an invoice which contains no item numbers.
-Therefore if the problem item was the only item on the invoice, you should void the entire invoice and start over.
+If there is only one item on the invoice and you need to void the item; you should instead void the entire invoice and start over.

 > Can I adjust an item without (or before) refunding it?